 - If your industry has a particular skills gap - look at how your business could target and build a pipeline of suitably qualified veterans as a way of plugging that gap.

 - SalutemyJob’s partnership with IBM and the Corsham Institute has successfully trained around 100 ex-military jobseekers on IBM’s data analysis and cyber security tools to address a growing shortage of data analysts and cyber security specialists.
 Employers are welcome to visit our courses and to meet the students.
-Dates for the autumn are 4th-8th September and 30th October - 3rd November 2017, both at Corsham.
+All courses are held at our offices in Corsham.

 3. Form a partnership